- W. George Pinnell Award for Outstanding Service (2022)

 - Fulbright Award (1990)

 Calloway-Thomas is the immediate past president of the World Communication Association and has also served as president of the IU Bloomington Faculty Council, as member of the Communication National Advisory Board, director of the Interracial Communications Project funded by the C. S. Mott Foundation, and past president of the Central States Communication Association.
 Calloway-Thomas serves as book review editor of the Howard Journal of Communications and editorial board member of Journal of Intercultural Communication Research.
 Her national awards include a Ford Postdoctoral fellowship; a Fulbright scholarship in Nigeria, West Africa; a Carnegie scholarship; the National Communication Association's Robert J Kibler award; and the Distinguished Alumni award from Grambling State University.
-Calloway-Thomas is also a 2012 inductee of the Central States Communication Association’s Hall of Fame.
+Calloway-Thomas is also an inductee of the Central States Communication Association’s Hall of Fame.